russell-archer/StoreHelper/Sources/StoreHelper/Documentation.docc/guide.md

 public private(set) var productIds: OrderedSet<ProductId>?
 ```

--  `StoreHelper` then requests localized product information from the App Store:
+- A call is made to `StoreHelper.start()` to request localized product information from the App Store:

 ```swift
 /// Request localized product info from the App Store for a set of ProductId.